BeaCoden/ToDoApp/README.md

 I appreciate your feedback on my code and I welcome any suggestions for improvement. 🙏

+You will soon find a link to my Miro board with direct access to my entity relationship model here as a link.

 You can find a more detailed task description by visiting https://github.com/BeaCoden/ToDoApp/blob/main/Task-Description.md

 ### Feel free to check out the current result of my code at https://beacoden.github.io/ToDoApp/.